Updated On

 • Create entry points: Use a toothpick or fork to poke several small holes in the plastic wrap or funnel.
 The holes should be large enough for fruit flies to enter but not so big that they can easily escape.

-This method is as effective as the top fruit fly traps on the market and doesn’t usually take long to work.
+This method is as effective as the top fruit fly traps on the market and doesn’t take long to work.

 Today’s Homeowner Tips